gabstopper/ansible-stonesoft/docs/facts/facts.rst

 **limit**: Limit the number of results to return

+**as_yaml**: Return the data in yaml format.
+Use a jinja template from the templates directory to format the yaml into a file of choice

 Some modules may also support the **expand** option which can be used to expand attributes that are returned and only have an href as value.
 Each fact module that supports expand also has a list of supported attributes that can be expanded.